nubenetes/awesome-kubernetes/docs/terraform.md

 * [globaldatanet.com: Terraform CI/CD Best Practices](https://globaldatanet.com/blog/terraform-cicd-best-practices)
 * [devblogs.microsoft.com: What is infrastructure as code? 🌟](https://devblogs.microsoft.com/devops/what-is-infrastructure-as-code/)
 * [k21academy.com: Why Terraform?
 Not Chef, Ansible, Puppet, CloudFormation? 🌟](https://k21academy.com/terraform-iac/why-terraform-not-chef-ansible-puppet-cloudformation/)
+* [hashicorp.com: New Terraform Tutorial: Sensitive Input Variables 🌟](https://www.hashicorp.com/blog/terraform-sensitive-input-variables) A new tutorial on HashiCorp Learn shows how to protect sensitive data with Terraform.
+* [AWS Lambda the Terraform Way](https://github.com/nsriram/lambda-the-terraform-way) The objective of this tutorial is to understand AWS Lambda in-depth, beyond executing functions, using Terraform.
+This tutorial walks through setting up Terraform, dependencies for AWS Lambda, getting your first Lambda function running, many of its important features & finally integrating with other AWS services.

 ### Terraform Infracost
 - [Infracost 🌟](https://github.com/infracost/infracost) If you use Terraform to provision your Kubernetes clusters, you might find infracost interesting.
 Infracost estimates hourly and monthly costs for a Terraform project.
 It helps you to see the cost breakdown and compare different deployment options upfront